Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Related work

 Gafni and Losa~\cite{gl} present two consensus algorithms that tolerate a ratio of~$\frac{1}{2}$ malicious failures in the the sleepy model.
 The first algorithm achieves deterministic safety and probabilistic liveness with constant expected latency, while the second, albeit theoretically due to its high round and message complexity, offers deterministic safety and liveness.

-Focusing on Ethereum's consensus protocol, D'Amato \emph{et al.}~\cite{goldfish} propose a simplified protocol, Goldfish, intended to replace the LMD-GHOST consensus protocol.
-Goldfish is secure in synchronous networks under dynamic participation, also tolerating a failure ratio up to $\frac{1}{2}$, and introduces a coordination mechanism to synchronize the honest participants’ actions under dynamic participation.
+D'Amato and Zanolini~\cite{DBLP:journals/corr/abs-2310-11331} propose a total-order broadcast protocol in the sleepy model, designed to withstand adversarial behavior from up to 50\% of the participants.
+A significant advancement of their protocol is its efficiency, necessitating just one voting round for each decision, in contrast to earlier protocols that demanded multiple voting rounds per decision.

-Finally, D'Amato and Zanolini~\cite{rlmd} tackle the issue of dynamic availability with respect to asynchrony.
-The work presents RLMD-GHOST, a synchronous consensus protocol that not only ensures dynamic availability but also maintains safety during bounded periods of asynchrony, introducing the ``generalized sleepy model” to analyze dynamically available protocols under varied conditions.
+Focusing on Ethereum's consensus protocol, D'Amato and Zanolini~\cite{rlmd} tackle the challenge of tolerating periods of asynchrony in LMD-GHOST, the dynamically available component of Gasper~\cite{gasper}.
+The authors present RLMD-GHOST, a synchronous consensus protocol that not only ensures dynamic availability but also maintains safety during bounded periods of asynchrony.
+Unlike our result, which concentrates on deterministically safe, dynamically available consensus protocols, D'Amato and Zanolini~\cite{rlmd} focus on a consensus protocol that is probabilistically safe and dynamically available.